GaurPeeyush/Mini/README.md

-# Mini AI Chatbot (Pinecone + Claude)
+# Mini AI Chatbot (Pinecone + OpenAI)

 A simple web-based AI chatbot API that answers professional questions using a small knowledge base stored in Pinecone.
-If a question does not sufficiently match the KB, the API falls back to Anthropic Claude to generate a concise answer.
+If a question does not sufficiently match the KB, the API falls back to an OpenAI chat model to generate a concise answer.

 ## Features
-- Knowledge base: 8–10 Q&A pairs in `kb/kb.json`
+- Knowledge base: Q&A pairs in `kb/kb.json`
-- Vector search: Pinecone (384-d cosine) with SentenceTransformers `all-MiniLM-L6-v2`
+- Vector search: Pinecone (cosine) with OpenAI embeddings (`text-embedding-3-small`, 1536-d by default)
-- Fallback LLM: Anthropic Claude (optional)
+- Fallback LLM: OpenAI chat (`gpt-4o-mini` by default)
-- REST API: FastAPI endpoints `/ask`, `/history`, `/health`
+- REST API: FastAPI endpoints `/ask`, `/history`, `/health`, `/reindex`
 - Simple persistence: appends Q&A turns to `kb/history.json`

 ## Setup